-This variable indicates whether a beneficiary met the Chronic Condition Data Warehouse (CCW) criteria for ischemic heart disease (IHD) as of the end of the calendar year.
+This variable indicates whether a beneficiary met the Chronic Conditions Warehouse (CCW) criteria for ischemic heart disease (IHD) as of the end of the calendar year.

-The CCW’s chronic condition flags require beneficiaries to satisfy both claims criteria (a minimum number/type of claims that have the proper diagnosis codes and occurred within a specified time period) and coverage criteria (FFS Part A and Part B coverage during the entire specified time period).
+The CCW’s chronic condition indicator variables require beneficiaries to satisfy both claims criteria (a minimum number/type of claims that have the proper diagnosis codes and occurred within a specified time period) and coverage criteria (FFS Part A and Part B coverage during the entire specified time period).

-For ischemic heart disease, beneficiaries must have at least one inpatient, SNF, home health, or Part B (institutional or non-institutional) claim with an ischemic heart disease code in any position during the 2-year reference period.
+For ischemic heart disease, beneficiaries must have at least one inpatient, skilled nursing facility (SNF), or home health claim, or two Part B (institutional or non-institutional) claims that are at least one day apart, with an ischemic heart disease code in any position during the two-year reference period.

-The CCW’s criteria were developed after reviewing validated algorithms from the research literature and criteria used by other federal data sources.
-You can find more detailed information on the criteria on the CCW website: https://www.ccwdata.org/web/guest/condition-categories
+You can find more detailed information on the algorithm criteria on the CCW website: https://www.ccwdata.org/web/guest/condition-categories-chronic

 Source: CCW (derived)

-From CY 2017 to CY 2021, the MBSF: Chronic Conditions segment also has a newer (CC30) version.
-The algorithm used to create the Ischemic Heart Disease End-of-Year Indicator variable in the CC30 version includes more DX codes and an increased claim requirement.
+From CY 2017 to CY 2021, the MBSF: Chronic Conditions segment also has a previous (CC27) version.
+The algorithm used to create the Ischemic Heart Disease End-of-Year Indicator variable in the CC27 version includes fewer DX codes and a reduced claim requirement.

 |1||Beneficiary met claims criteria but did not have sufficient FFS coverage|